 HOW IS A REGIONAL CENTER PROJECT DIFFERENT THAN AN EB-5 DIRECT PROJECT?

 2. USCIS Pre-Approval.
 A direct project does not have to seek project pre-approval from USCIS.
-This may be beneficial for project owners who do not wish to wait the many months necessary for USCIS to adjudicate a new Regional Center.
-USCIS processing times for new Regional Center applications have varied between more than 4 months to 15 months — and this is before an investor’s petition based on a Regional Center project can be filed.
+This may be beneficial for some project owners who do not wish to wait the many months necessary for USCIS to adjudicate a new Regional Center.
+USCIS processing times for new Regional Center applications varied tremendously over the years.
+An investor can only invest in a regional center after it has been designated by USCIS.
 This additional delay and expense may not always be in the best interest of a project owner’s desired timeline to commence work.
 Note that after a regional center has been approved, subsequent projects that are within the previously-approved geographic territory do not require pre-approval by USCIS.
-Therefore, a pre-approval can be applied for through additional filings with USCIS, if desired in order to confirm eligibility and potential investor confidence.
+Those project must submit an application, however, to USCIS to have their business plan approved.

 3. When Can Initial Investors File?
-A direct project can have its investors file their petitions immediately upon having a set of EB-5 compliant materials (e.g. a business plan, corporate documentation, and proof of the actual project’s imminent commencement).
-A Regional Center project is able to do the same for new projects only after being sponsored by an approved Regional Center.
+A direct project can only have one EB-5 investor, who can file his or her petition immediately upon having a set of EB-5 compliant materials (e.g. a business plan, corporate documentation, and proof of the actual project’s imminent commencement).
+A Regional Center project is able to do the same for new projects only after making its initial request to USCIS for business plan approval.

-4. Rent Payments to a Regional Center.
+4. Affiliation Fees to a Regional Center.
 A direct project owner is not required to pay “rent” or fees to a Regional Center to obtain EB-5 capital.
-(Note that this is not true for project owners who own their Regional Center.)
-Regional Centers tend to charge a fee for participants to utilize their designation.
+Regional Centers may charge a fee for projects to utilize their designation.
 This may range from a combination including an amount per investor, a signup fee, a percentage of the EB-5 funds borrowed through the regional center, and even a part of the project owner’s equity stake in the enterprise.

 5. USCIS Annual Report.
 A direct project owner is not currently required to submit an annual report on all of its EB-5 activities each year to the USCIS.
 Regional center owners are required to file an annual report prior to the end of the calendar year.
 Failure to file an annual report may lead to termination or revocation of a Regional Center’s designation.

 6. USCIS Filing Fee.
 A direct project owner does not have to pay a filing fee to have his project approved by USCIS.
-Each investor filing under the project will pay their own filing fee.
-A project seeking to fund through an existing USCIS-approved Regional Center will not need to pay a USCIS filing fee; the filing fee is only required when the Regional Center seeks its designation, when a project wishes to have an exemplar approval, or if a Regional Center needs to file an amendment with the USCIS.
+An investor filing under the direct project will pay their own filing fee.
+A project seeking to fund through an existing USCIS-approved Regional Center will need to pay a USCIS filing fee.

 8. Portfolio Funds Allowed.
 Both types of projects may allow investors to fund investments through portfolios, however a direct project will require a holding company to wholly own the underlying subsidiaries where job creation occurs.